-Diabetes Self-Care Management (5 Credit Hours)
+Diabetes Self-Management Education in Psychosocial Context (5 Credit Hours)

 People living with diabetes must manage diabetes in their everyday life.
 This is a complex process because it involves having enough knowledge about diabetes, being able to engage in living skills to manage diabetes and having healthy coping behaviours.
 Learners who take this micro-credential course will obtain knowledge and skills in managing people with diabetes on the essential self-care behaviours that include: